 I’m registered for a 50K trail race in March and a 20K trail in April.
 But, am basically unable to run more that 3 miles at a time.
 I’m keeping my cardio up by cross training.

-Struggling with bi-lateral knee(s) for years.
+Struggling with bi-lateral knee(s) pain for years.
 I’ve tried different shoes, resting the knees, massage, stability straps, joint supplements and yoga.
 But still struggle with knee pain.
 I’ve even tried the blue cream from TV – which actually seemed to help.

 I’ve had the knee x-rayed and there’s nothing broken.
 So I keep going.